 Purtis Creek State Park

 Traveling to Purtis Creek State Park from Fairfield Lake was difficult.
-At times our trailer became unstable while traveling through gusty north winds along FM 488.
+There were periods when our trailer became unstable while traveling through gusty north winds along FM 488.
 I need to look into upgrading the sway controller assembly for the 30-foot trailer - the one we bought for our old 24-footer doesn't seem adequate, I thought.
 FM 488 passed between the Richland-Chambers Reservoir Dam and the Richland Creek Wildlife Management Area.
 There were signs posted along the road that read, Forbidden Zone.

 The signs reminded me of the original Planet of the Apes movie, released in 1970, where a particular geographic region of the earth, known as the Forbidden Zone, was off limits to the apes to prevent them from discovering the truth of their past.